 Outside everything is bliss and calm

 Complexity is hidden, or rather function doesn’t dictates form.
 We strived for a classical, contained appearance, able to subtly fit into any decor and not scream about itself.

-Beautiful wood panels side frame the turntable, while all other surfaces are covered in Alcantara for a truly “no-fingerprints left” finish and, if being honest, for a difference!
+Beautiful wood panels side frame the turntable, while all other surfaces are covered in Alcantara for a truly “no-fingerprints left” finish and – why not ? – for a difference!

 Arm / Cartridge combination

-Our standard combination includes a Jelco SA-750EB arm and a Denon DL-110 cartridge.
-However, armboards for other arms can be supplied instead, with no additional charge.
+Our standard combination includes a Jelco SA-750EB arm and either an Ortofon 2M Black or an Audio-Technica AT-OC9ML/II cartridge.
+However, armboards for other tonearms can be supplied instead, at no additional charge.